trance-mfv/notes/meetings/TAX-Daily-Reports.md

 			- Discussed with Pat about the edge cases: the possibility when employee's municipality is not (OR is changed during the job) in the list of tax_adjustment.municipality_ids

 * Today:
+	- Meeting:
+		- [DEV][TAXW-1409] Refactor add employee to YETA discussion
 	- Tasks:
 		- [TAXW-1500](https://moneyforward.atlassian.net/browse/TAXW-1500) Export payment_report_total_tables, the number of PDF file report is incorrect
 			- Following up if any issue
 		- [TAXW-1502](https://moneyforward.atlassian.net/browse/TAXW-1450) [TAXW-1450] Fix search function based on whether My Number is registered or not
+	- Daily Meeting:
+		- Devs: No code changes without Jira tickets
+		- Impact Analysis is mandatory before any release and should be shared with QA in advance so they understand what to check
+		- Types of Impact Analysis:
+			- Code/Engineering Impact
+			- Business Logic Impact

 ### 2025-03-11

 * Yesterday: